Hairum-Qureshi/Nest.js-React.js-TailwindCSS-Auth-Template-Repo/README.md

 This template provides:

-* A correct, minimal **monorepo setup**
+- A correct, minimal **monorepo setup**
-* Clear separation of frontend and backend concerns
+- Clear separation of frontend and backend concerns
-* Centralized dependency management
+- Centralized dependency management
-* Coordinated development scripts
+- Coordinated development scripts
-* **Working Google OAuth (Firebase) across frontend and backend**
+- **Google OAuth authentication across the frontend and backend**
+- JWT-based authentication for authenticated backend requests

 Authentication is included, but only to the extent required to:

-* Sign users in with Google on the frontend
+- Sign users in with Google on the frontend
+- Send the Google authentication credential to the backend
-* Verify and trust those users on the backend
+- Verify the Google identity on the backend
+- Establish an authenticated session using a backend-issued JWT

 Everything else remains intentionally unopinionated.

 ---

-## What This Template Is *Not*
+## What This Template Is _Not_

 This template does **not** try to be a full application starter.

 It does **not** include:

-* User roles or permissions
+- User roles or permissions
-* Auth-based authorization rules
+- Auth-based authorization rules
-* Session persistence strategies
-* Database schemas or migrations
-* API clients or shared domain models
+- API clients or shared domain models
-* Deployment, Docker, or CI/CD
+- Deployment, Docker, or CI/CD
+- Production session-management infrastructure

 Those decisions are left to the user.